mattermost/mattermost-plugin-playbooks/docs/playbooks/creating-and-managing-playbooks.md

 You can edit a playbook at any time.
 However, the changes will only be applied to future incidents - not the active incidents, or incidents that previously used that playbook.

 Navigate to **Main Menu > Playbooks & Incidents** and select the playbook you'd like to edit.

-You can:
+### Tasks

+The tasks tab provides options to:

 - Change the channel type created with this playbook.
 - Share the playbook.